anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 *Fig 6. a and b refer to different memory that happen to have equal values.*

 Generally, we don't have to worry about this situation.
-Our use of `id` in this lesson has been more to gain a better understanding of how Python approaches variables in our code than as a set of useful code techniques.
+Our use of `id` in this lesson has been more to gain a better understanding of how Python approaches variables in our code than as a recommendation for code we might write on a regular basis.
 But it is worth pointing out that one of the behaviors we used in our initial investigation is not necessarily applicable in the general case.

 ## Conclusion

+Python variables are a little more complicated than may at first seem.
+We saw that the basic model of a variable storing a value directly was insufficient to explain behavior we observed in our code.

+We hypothesized that multiple variables might be able to refer to the same value, and examined the built-in `id` function to explore this relationship.

+We saw that a more useful model for thinking about variables is to separate the value from the variable, and imagine the variable as holding an address that refers to the value.
+We saw that multiple variables can refer to the same value, explaining our previous observation.

+We considered what to do if we _do_ want separate instances of an initially shared value that don't affect one another.
+And we thought about a special case with numbers that helped us understand how variables work, but which we shouldn't depend upon in general code.

+Variables and values are essential to writing code.
+Not all programming languages represent these concepts in the same way as Python, but we can now be more confident in our understanding of variables when writing Python code.
+Finally, we have some new tools to draw on if we need to investigate unexpected behavior in the future!

 ## References